willn/go_meals_scheduling/DIRECTIONS_START_COMPLETE.md

 Remove the various ' SET ' lines from the top and bottom of the file.

 # transfer the file to production
-scp -i ~/.ssh/id_dsa -P 1022 transfer.sql gocoho@gocoho.org:
+scp -i ~/.ssh/id_dsa transfer.sql gocoho@gocoho.org:

 # on gocoho:
 cd ~